Chances are you’ve wanted to switch banks before.

 Ally Bank was one of the first to the field of online-only banks and has a reputation to match.
 Just like with Radius, you can sign up for an account quickly and easily.

-Like the Radius Hybrid, Ally offers interest rates above industry standard (up to 1.00% APY).
+Like the Radius Hybrid, Ally offers interest rates above industry standard.
 Unlike the Radius Hybrid, Ally only offers these rates on a savings account.
 That means you can still have access to those high interest rates, but you can’t have the same easy access to your funds should you need them.

 Other features of Ally Bank are that they are FDIC insured, there are no monthly maintenance fees, you get out-of-network ATM reimbursements of up to $10 per cycle, easy remote check deposit, and the ability to pay friends through their Popmoney feature (which also works with their email address or phone number).